mbrossard/uasn1/README.md

 Known limitations:

-  * OIDs must have components small enough to fit in a unisgned int.
+  * OIDs must have components small enough to fit in a unsigned int.
   * The only supported algorithms are SHA1 and RSA.
   * No string format validations are performed.
   * Only a very small subset is supported.